Scaling Laws

 Proxy mismatch.
 Lower loss is not the same as trustworthy behavior, wise judgment, legal compliance, or social legitimacy.
 A system can scale on one metric while failing on another.

 Emergent behavior.
 Some capabilities and risks may appear discontinuously on particular evaluations even when loss changes smoothly.
-Smooth curves do not guarantee smooth social impact.
+Schaeffer, Miranda, and Koyejo argue that some apparent emergent abilities can be artifacts of metric choice, which makes evaluation design part of scaling interpretation.

 Benchmark fragility.
 Scaling laws based on benchmarks can inherit benchmark contamination, narrowness, saturation, or incentives to optimize visible tests.

 Deployment costs.
 Training scale is only one axis.
-Inference cost, latency, memory, tool use, and user demand shape whether a model can be deployed broadly.
+Inference cost, latency, memory, tool use, context length, agent retries, and user demand shape whether a model can be deployed broadly.

 Ideological inflation.
 Scaling laws can become a story that justifies any amount of expansion.
 The empirical claim should not be allowed to erase labor, environmental, legal, safety, and political questions.